marczak/johnnynash/README.md

 Not into compiling source on your own?
 Download the compiled binary in a DMG here: https://github.com/downloads/marczak/johnnynash/johnnynash-1.0.dmg

+Licensed under the Apache 2.0 license.
+Please see the LICENSE file for details.

 #To Do
 - Configure sheet to allow frequency of running.
 - Configure sheet to allow capture of a portion of the screen.